rlvlad/wt-project-2025/docs/src/sections/components.typ

 == Components

-The projects is composed of the following components:
+/ Introduction : The projects is built upon the following components:

 + DAOs
   - PlaylistDAO